FAQ | ASCRS

 5. And much more that attendees will learn about, be able to take home, and have access to for full practice use

 Most importantly, you’ll be part of the community of surgeons and implementors who are also looking to growth their practice with advanced-technology implants and faculty who have proven success with the principles encompassed in this course.
-Ongoing community support will include an exclusive invitation to a private LinkedIn group for ongoing content, open discussion, community support, expert mentorship, and success sharing.
+Ongoing community support will include direct touchpoints with course faculty, live Q&A webinars with faculty and alumni, exclusive access to an alumni LinkedIn group for ongoing content, open discussion, community support, expert mentorship, and success sharing.

 Will recordings be available online?